rosettatype/yrsa-rasa/_pages/Introducing-Yrsa.md

 Wish us luck.
 That is it for now.
 You can find the project on [GitHub](https://github.com/rosettatype/Yrsa) already.

+We intend to write a little series to document the progress.
 In the next article, we will present the Gujarati sketches together with some considerations regarding the harmonization of both scripts.

 — David Březina, 31 August 2015